Never Back Down: No Surrender

-Never Back Down: No Surrender (also known as Never Back Down 3 and The Fighters 3: No Surrender) is a 2016 martial arts film, directed by Michael Jai White, written by Chris Hauty and Jai White, produced by Craig Baumgarten and starring Jai White, Josh Barnett, Gillian White, Steven Quardos, Nathan Jones and Esai Morales.
-It is the sequel to Never Back Down 2: The Beatdown, and was released on DVD on June 7, 2016.
-In No Surrender, which picks up two years after the events of the second film, the former MMA champion Case Walker is on the comeback trail to become champion once again.
+Never Back Down: No Surrender (also known as Never Back Down 3 or The Fighters 3: No Surrender in some markets), is a 2016 American martial arts film, directed by Michael Jai White, from a script by Chris Hauty, based on an original story co-written by Hauty and Jai White.
+It is the sequel to Never Back Down 2: The Beatdown (2011), and the third overall installment in the Never Back Down film series.
+The plot picks up two years after the events of the second film, with the former MMA champion Case Walker is on the comeback trail to become champion once again.
+Produced by Craig Baumgarten and starring Jai White, Josh Barnett, Gillian White, Steven Quardos, Nathan Jones and Esai Morales.
+The movie was released on DVD on June 7, 2016.

 Plot

 It has been two years since Case Walker has re-entered the world of professional mixed martial arts fighting, but had grown tired of it.
 He now competes in amateur bouts in an effort to teach his opponents how to utilize their skills.
 After such a match in Beaumont, Texas, Case runs into Brody James, an old friend who is also an MMA fighter.
 Brody has signed with PFC Combat, a promotion run by Hugo Vega, in which Brody has signed to fight the 7-foot beast Caesar Braga for the PFC Championship in Bangkok.
 Brody asks Case to help him train for the fight, knowing Case needs to find his way back as well as attempt to help Brody go on the straight and narrow.
 Case reluctantly accepts Brody's offer and travels to Thailand.

 Case goes to the Top Fight Gym, where he already finds resistance from Brody's other trainer Matty Ramos.
 To make matters worse, Case is ridiculed for his training by "Cobra" O'Connor, a younger fighter whose arrogance gets the best of him.
 During a challenge, Case deflects Cobra's moves and uses elements from Kyokushin to knock Cobra out.
 Case soon finds himself becoming a mentor to two up-and-coming fighters, Taj and "Creech".
 Case's pummeling of Cobra attracts the attention of Vega, who is revealed to have some sort of history with Case.
 PFC marketing director Myca Cruz begins to have a liking to Case and asks him on a date to get to know him, to which he agrees.